Stanhoe Pit

 Gifts, clothes and specialist food shops

 Burnham Market (“Chelsea-on-Sea”) for chi-chi shopping.
 Pentney House has affordable bits and pieces.
-The upmarket Hoste Arms has reliably excellent food.
+Good food at the upmarket Hoste Arms.
 Traffic and parking can be horrendous in the summer.

 Further afield

-Fakenham (9 miles SE) is a pleasant if somewhat run-down market down with a reasonable selection of shops.
+Fakenham (9 miles SE) is a pleasant if somewhat run-down market town with a reasonable selection of shops.
 King’s Lynn (18 miles SW) has all the main high street names.
-Norwich (38 miles E; 60–75 minutes’ drive) has interesting small shops.
+Norwich (38 miles E; 60–75 minutes’ drive) is a beautiful city with interesting small shops.

 Post Office and postbox